* Dollar drops to three-week low vs yen

 But the dollar is losing that status, after poor U.S. economic data.
 Investors do not share the Federal Reserve's confidence in the economic outlook because of the risks posed by the trade war, which contributed to declines by the dollar and U.S. Treasury yields.

 Traders were looking to a U.S. employment report, which was expected to show job creation has slowed, highlighting concerns about the health of the world's largest economy.

 The Fed cut interest rates this week for the third time this year, but it indicated further cuts were unlikely, citing pockets of strength in the U.S. economy.

-The dollar also lost against the yen, falling to a three-week low of 107.89, after Bloomberg reported that Chinese officials have doubts about reaching a comprehensive solution to the U.S.-Sino trade war.
-Dollar/yen was last flat at 108.02.
+The dollar also lost against the yen, last trading at 107.89 yen, a three-week low, after Bloomberg reported that Chinese officials have doubts about reaching a comprehensive solution to the U.S.-Sino trade war.
 The U.S. currency is headed for a 0.6% decline against the yen this week, its biggest weekly loss since Oct.
 4.